 6. An end to the notion of Holy relics.
 Although I’m sure they’d make fascinating additions to various museums.

-7. The dissolution of the Vatican state, and the ongoing separation of church & state in general.
+7. The dissolution of the Vatican state.

 8. The decentralisation of authority from Rome to local church contexts.